Integraph/design-test/advanced-network-solutions/README.md

-# Advanced Network Solutions - Marketing Website
+# Advanced Network Consulting (ANC) - Marketing Website

-A modern, responsive marketing website for Advanced Network Solutions, a managed IT and cybersecurity provider for regulated SMBs in NYC.
+A modern, responsive marketing website for Advanced Network Consulting (ANC), a managed IT and cybersecurity provider for regulated SMBs and mid-market clients in NYC.

 ## 🚀 Features